2019 Washington Nationals postseason: Game 6, October 29

 With a chance to clinch victory in the World Series, the Houston Astros were instead overmatched by Nationals starter Stephen Strasburg, who outdueled Justin Verlander behind key home runs from Adam Eaton, Anthony Rendon, and Juan Soto to even the series.
 Verlander gave up a first-inning run on an RBI single by Rendon.
-Despite falling behind in the bottom of the first, after a José Altuve sacrifice fly that tied the game was followed by a home run by Alex Bregman, who carried his bat past first base after admiring the blast into the Crawford Boxes in left field, the Nationals rallied to take the lead back in the fifth inning.
+Despite falling behind in the bottom of the first, after a Jose Altuve sacrifice fly that tied the game was followed by a home run by Alex Bregman, who carried his bat past first base after admiring the blast into the Crawford Boxes in left field, the Nationals rallied to take the lead back in the fifth inning.
 They tied it on a solo home run by Eaton.
 A batter later, Soto homered deep to right field, then mimicked Bregman by carrying his bat nearly all the way to first base before dropping it.
 In the seventh inning, Trea Turner was controversially called out for interference as home plate umpire Sam Holbrook ruled that he prevented first baseman Yuli Gurriel from cleanly catching a throw from Brad Peacock.
 Manager Dave Martinez attempted to play the rest of the game under protest, but after conferring with the replay center, the umpires disallowed the protest.
 Martinez was subsequently ejected for continuing to argue.
 Although the call forced baserunner Yan Gomes to return to first base, Rendon picked up Turner by smashing a two-run home run to left field off reliever Will Harris, giving the Nationals a three-run lead.
 Rendon doubled in two more in the ninth inning, giving the Nationals their 7–2 victory.

 It was the fourth elimination game in the 2019 postseason that the Nationals won despite trailing at one point in the game, the first time in major league playoff history that had happened.